hoonto/npmflat/README.md

 Install: npm install -g npmflat

-Usage: npmflat [,--production][,install]
+Usage: npmflat [--production] [install]

 ## Examples:
-* `npmflat` will produce the npm-shrinkwrap.json including dependencies, devDependencies, and optionalDependencies but not execute `npm install`
-* `npmflat --production` will produce an npm-shrinkwrap.json file in the directory from which it is executed provided a package.json in the same directory exists including dependencies, devDependencies, and optionalDependencies.
-* `npmflat install` will produce an npm-shrinkwrap.json file in the directory from which it is executed provided a package.json in the same directory exists including dependencies, devDependencies, and optionalDependencies.
-It will then execute `npm install`.
+* `npmflat` will produce the npm-shrinkwrap.json file in the directory from which it is executed including the dependencies, devDependencies, and optionalDependencies indicated in the package.json that should also be present in the current working directory.
+It will not execute an npm install, that would have to be done manually (`npm install`).
-* `npmflat --production install` will produce an npm-shrinkwrap.json file in the directory from which it is executed provided a package.json in the same directory exists including dependencies and optionalDependencies.
-It will then execute `npm install`.
+* `npmflat --production` will produce an npm-shrinkwrap.json provided a package.json in the same directory exists including dependencies and optionalDependencies but excluding devDependencies.
+* `npmflat install` does the same thing as `npmflat` but also executes `npm install` programmatically.
+* `npmflat --production install` does the same thing as `npmflat --production` but also executes `npm install` programmatically.

 ## Notes

+* npmflat will overwrite any existing npm-shrinkwrap.json file present!
 * npmflat itself only requires npm to be globally installed prior to execution.
 * npmflat does not yet pass command-line arguments to npm when the install option is provided.
-So on windows for example, if you wanted to pass the Visual Studio 2013 tool-chain to node-gyp via the npm install switch `-msvs-version=”2013”` then you would prefer to use npmflat to generate the npm-shrinkwrap.json and execute `npm install -msvs-version=”2013”` separately.
+So for example, on windows if you wanted to pass the Visual Studio 2013 tool-chain to node-gyp via the npm install switch `-msvs-version=”2013”` then you would prefer to use npmflat to generate the npm-shrinkwrap.json and execute `npm install -msvs-version=”2013”` separately.